restarone/comfortable-mexican-sofa-docs/Docs:-Translations.md

 While Translation is a separate record from Page, we don't handle it on the views.
 @cms_page object is mutated with translation data.
-So you don't need to handle it in a spacial way.
+So you don't need to handle it in a special way.
 All view helpers like `cms_fragment_content` should work without worrying about translations either.